 Also, I know it’s in Joy’s title but I didn’t think that it would make as much as it did.
 So if you’re in the Bristol area and fancy some fluffy peppermint marshmallows that might be coloured weird – get in touch, it’s coming out of my ears!

-- – 3 (1/4 ounce) packets of unflavoured gelatin (I used leaf gelatine at the same weight)
+- 3 (1/4 ounce) Packets Unflavoured Gelatin (I used leaf gelatine at the same weight)

-- – A small amount of food colouring (go crazy like I did)
+- A small amount of Food Colouring (go crazy as I did)

-- – 1 teaspoon mint extract (I used peppermint)
+- 1 tsp Mint Extract (I used peppermint)

 - Grease an 8×8″ cake tin, I used disposable foil dishes to save on washing up- I’m lazy like that!
 Shake the icing sugar inside so that you have a light coating of powdered sugar and set aside.
 Put the extra icing sugar in a bowl, you will need it again at the end to coat the top.

-- In the bowl of a stand mixer fit with the whisk attachment, place the gelatine and half the water into the bowl and add a small amount of food colouring.
+- In the bowl of a stand mixer fitted with the whisk attachment, place the gelatine and half the water into the bowl and add a small amount of food colouring.

 - BE CAREFUL!
 You are going to be handling hot sugar, don’t be dancing all around the kitchen with it.
-Pour the sugar mixture into the gelatin mixture in a steady stream whilst whisking on a low speed, this was the bit I was concerned about but its fine.
+Pour the sugar mixture into the gelatin mixture in a steady stream whilst whisking on low speed, this was the bit I was concerned about but it’s fine.

 - Once all of the hot sugar has been added, you are going to slowly increase the speed on your mixer to high and then blast it for about 12 minutes.
 The marshmallow will start to be thick and glossy.
 You’ll see the gelatine tapping the air bubbles and becoming lighter and fluffier.